French battleship Richelieu: Postwar era

-The Force d'Intervention was reactivated for another cruise in early 1948; the three constituent groups rendezvoused at Toulon and then conducted training exercises off North Africa.
+The Force d'Interventionwas reactivated for another cruise in early 1948; the three constituent groups rendezvoused at Toulon and then conducted training exercises off North Africa.
 While in Mers-el-Kébir, the ship was slightly damaged while being moored in the port.
 Following the conclusion of the maneuvers, the force was disbanded and Richelieu steamed north to Brest, arriving on 29 May.
 The ship was in need of a thorough refit, and she was dry-docked in Cherbourg from August to September to survey the work that would be needed to be done.
 Jaujard left the ship and her crew was reduced to 750 men.
-Since the French naval budget was in a very limited state owing to the wrecked French economy in the immediate postwar years, Richelieus refit was postponed to allow the funds to be used to complete Jean Bart instead.
+Since the French naval budget was in a very limited state owing to the wrecked French economy in the immediate postwar years, Richelieu's refit was postponed to allow the funds to be used to complete Jean Bart instead.
 Richelieu was accordingly placed in reserve on 1 April 1949.
 The refit eventually began on 1 January 1950 and lasted until 24 October 1951, and it included a thorough overhaul of her propulsion machinery, replacement of her worn main and secondary battery guns, and repairs to her anti-aircraft battery, along with other modifications.